Admin Configuration

 Allowed Actions - every field

 • Dismiss - Uses the X action flow.
 Clicking the X icon and choosing Dismiss opens a Dismiss Reason modal.
-After the user submits a reason, the item leaves the active list and is stored in Reports > EBDSI Dismissed Items.
+After the user submits a reason, the item leaves the active list and remains available in Reports.
 Dismiss does not count as completion evidence, so the item can return later if the criteria match again.

 • Snooze - Snooze is accessed from the same X icon menu.
 The user can choose 2, 6, or 12 months to hide the item temporarily.
 When that interval ends, the item can appear again if the criteria still match.